 From a hydrogeological point of view, the formations of the Volta Basin are very consolidated and are considered as basement formations.
-Thus, in the Koumfab watershed, there are alteration aquifers and basement aquifers (Gnazou et al., 2016).
+Thus, in the Koumfab watershed, there are alterate aquifers made up of surface layers and basement aquifers (Gnazou et al., 2016).
 The former corresponds to the supergene soils cover of sandy and sandy-clay nature.
-The average thickness of this soil cover is about 30 m (Lamouroux., 1969).
+The average thickness of this soil cover is about 30 m (Lamouroux, 1969).
 This type of aquifer is often tapped by large diameter wells.

-(Fracture aquifers are represented by all the lithological components of the watershed.
-Also the porosity (n) in the zone is between $10^{-3}$ -39. $10^{-2}$ .
-The specific storage (Ss) is $<10^{-2}$ m-1 (Clark, 1985; Vouillamoz et al., 2005), similarly the hydraulic conductivity varies between 46. $10^{-8}$ - $10^{-3}$ m/s.
+Fracture aquifers are represented by all the lithological components of the watershed.
+Also the porosity (n) in the zone is between 0.001 - 0.39.
+The specific storage (Ss) is $<10^{-2}$ m-1 (Clark, 1985; Vouillamoz et al., 2005), similarly the hydraulic conductivity varies between 46.10^{-8} -10^{-3} m/s.
 Isotopic analysis by Akara et al., (2022) shows recent recharge attributed to groundwater in the area except for a few samples.

-2.- Hydroclimatic aspect of the Koumfab watershed
+2- Hydroclimatic aspect of the Koumfab watershed

-The Koumfab watershed is drained by the Koumfab River and its tributaries (Figure 2).
-This river is the main source of water for the Dalwak dam, which is operated by the TWC (Togolese Water Company) to supply drinking water to the town of Dapaong and its surroundings.
+The Koumfab watershed is drained by the Koumfab River and its tributaries (Figure 3).
+This river is the main source of water for the Dalwak dam, which is operated by the Togolese Water Company (TWC) to supply drinking water to the town of Dapaong and its surroundings.

-Figure 2.
-Hydrographic map of the Komfab basin showing the morphostructural features of the area
+Figure 3: Hydrographic map of the Komfab basin showing the morphostructural features of the area

-Climatically, the Koumfab watershed, like the rest of the Savanes region, has a Sudano-Sahelian climate with two seasons: a dry season from November to April and a rainy season from May to October (Figure 3).
+Climatically, the Koumfab watershed, like the rest of the Savanes region, has a Sudano-Sahelian climate with two seasons: a dry season from November to April and a rainy season from May to October (Figure 4).
 Maximum rainfall is 1110 mm/year.
-Previous studies (Haan, 1993; Adewi and Badameli, 2010) have shown that the area experienced rainfall surpluses between 1950 and 1969, with rainfall exceeding 1,200 mm/year, but also deficits in 1970, 1980 and 1990, with less than 900 mm/year.
-Temperatures in the area vary seasonally between $25^{\circ}$ and $32^{\circ}$ C over the course of a year.
-There is a maximum temperature of up to $36^{\circ}$ C and a minimum of $20^{\circ}$ C (Haan, 1993).

-The best time for recharge is August, which is the wettest month with a low evapotranspiration (AET) rate.
+Previous studies (Haan, 1993; Adewi and Badameli, 2010) have shown that the area experienced rainfall surpluses between 1950 and 1969, with rainfall exceeding 1,200 mm/year, but also deficits in 1970, 1980, 1982 and 1990, with less than 900 mm/year.
+Temperatures in the area vary seasonally between 25° and 32°C over the course of a year.
+There was a maximum temperature of up to 36°C and a minimum of 20°C (Haan, 1993).
+The best time for recharge is August, which is the wettest month with a low actual evapotranspiration (AET) rate.
 As a result, infiltration is estimated at 177.34 mm/year at an average temperature of 28.2°C (Katansao, 2021).

-Figure 3.
-Annual variation curve of rainfall (in bleu) and evapotranspiration (in red)
+Figure 4.
+Annual variation curve of rainfall (in blue) and evapotranspiration (in red)